1963 Mooney M20c

 At that overhaul, all 4 cylinders were replaced with brand new!

 More info: Listing has ended.
-Search on eBay for similar 1963 Mooney M20c
+Click to search on eBay for similar 1963 Mooney M20c (Affiliate link)

 Seller's other items: wentworthaircraftinc